 Now the question is -

 What can these employers do to stay linked and promote employee engagement?

 6 Ideas To Foster Employee Engagement In the Hospitality Industry

 1. Rewards and Recognition

-According to a report, hospitality workers have different preferences for reward and recognition.
+According to a report, hospitality workers have different preferences for rewards and recognition.
 Thus, hospitality organizations must consider creating a well-balanced yet flexible reward-recognition framework.
 It should motivate workers to reach organizational goals while meeting their own needs.

 Integrate with Vantage Circle and enrich your work culture.
 We offer you modern employee rewards, on-spot recognition, feedback, and wellness strategies.

 Never miss a birthday or work anniversary!
-Wish them customized, timely, and automatic rewards delivered right to employee accounts.
+Instead, wish them customized, timely, and automatic rewards delivered right to employee accounts.

 In the hospitality industry, it's essential to remember efforts at all work levels.
-Right from housekeeping to the front desk, making them feel special is important.
+Right from housekeeping to the front desk, making them feel special is vital.
 It’s always a good idea to provide them freebies like fresh fruits, coffee, or soft drinks throughout the day.
 It will keep your employees energized and refreshed.
 And it is quite an inexpensive idea too!

 3. Compensatory Time

 The hospitality industry depends on customer's disposable income and leisure time.
 So, customer satisfaction is its topmost priority.
-As a result, there is constant work, and it can have a lot of effects on these workers' lives.
-A little break is often the best thing you can offer a hospitality employee.
+As a result, there is constant work, which can affect these workers' lives.
+Therefore, a little break is often the best thing you can offer a hospitality employee.
 Long hours become bearable if you know you'll be able to rest for a day or a few hours soon.